davidjbradshaw/iframe-resizer/docs/troubleshooting.md

 ### IFrame not detecting CSS :hover events

-If your page resizes via CSS `:hover` events, these won't be detected by default.
-It is however possible to create `mouseover` and `mouseout` event listeners on the elements that are resized via CSS and have these events call the [parentIFrame.size()](##parentiframesize-customheight-customwidth) method.
-With jQuery this can be done as follows
+CSS `:hover` events that cause the page to resize outside of the standard document flow can sometimes be difficult to detect.
+If this is an issue, then a workaround is to create `mouseover` and `mouseout` event listeners on the elements that are resized via CSS and have these events call the [parentIFrame.size()](##parentiframesize-customheight-customwidth) method.
+With jQuery this can be done as follows.

 ```js
 function resize(){